Gaby Deslys: Death and legacy

 Deslys contracted a severe throat infection caused by the Spanish flu pandemic in December 1919.
 She was operated on multiple times in an effort to eradicate the infection, on two occasions without the use of an anesthetic.
 Surgeons were inhibited by Deslys' demand that they must not scar her neck.

 She died in rue Antoine-Chantin, Paris 14 on 11 February 1920.
 In her will, Deslys left her villa on the Marseille Corniche Road, and all of her property in Marseille, to the poor of Marseille.
 The property was valued at $500,000.
 Her other assets were valued at £7,225.

 According to the Pittsburgh Press on 18 July 1920: "In an adjoining room was the exquisite bed that belonged to the celebrated Dutchess de Fontanges--one of several beds of equal historical value which Gaby used in rotation.
 In cabinets about her were Limoges enamels that had been the joy of great King Francis I. On the walls were paintings by Botticelli and other early Italian masters.
 On the book shelves were priceless volumes printed by Elzevir and Aldus Manutius."

 Her "carved and gilded bed" (1922) was inspired by the boat in the "Grotto of Venus" scene from the opera "Tannhauser".
 On its bow, there are two "boiseries" (2022) with images from Boucher's "Cupid's Target".
 The bed was bought at auction in Marseille by Metro Pictures.
 It was used in the 1922 film Trifling Women, starring Barbara La Marr.
 Later, it came into the possession of the Universal Studios prop department, and it was used in the 1925 film The Phantom of the Opera.
 In 1934, it was used as Lily Garland's bed in Twentieth Century and in 1950, it was in Sunset Boulevard as the bed of Norma Desmond.
 In 1964, it appeared in a dream sequence in the film Good Neighbor Sam.

 In 1943, her life story was bought by MGM as a potential film property for Judy Garland to be produced by Arthur Freed, but it was shelved after a few script treatments.

+Liane de Pougy (1869-1950)'s diaries from 1919 to 1941, published as Mes cahiers bleus in French in 1977, and My Blue Notebooks in English in 1979, describe her.

 She was portrayed humorously by the ballerina Tamara Toumanova in the Sigmund Romberg biopic Deep in My Heart (1954), directed by Stanley Donen.

 In 1986 James Gardiner wrote a biography of Deslys' life, titled Gaby Deslys: A Fatal Attraction; material from it is available online.